alishafique3/ML_and_DL_Made_Easy/Deep_Learning/QLoRA/README.md

 - ```bnb_4bit_use_double_quant=True``` to use a nested quantization scheme to quantize the already quantized weights
 - ```bnb_4bit_compute_dtype=torch.float16``` to use float16 for faster computation

-Next, we load the full precision model to compae with quantized model and to calculate the memory reduction ratio.
+Next, we load the full precision model to compare with the quantized model and to calculate the memory reduction ratio.
 ```python
 from transformers import AutoModelForSeq2SeqLM, Seq2SeqTrainingArguments, Seq2SeqTrainer